 August 2018 - Present.

-This course explores the skills necessary for group work practice.
+This exam explores the skills necessary for group work practice.
 It emphasizes basic theory about groups and group process, demonstrates necessary skills for effective practice and focuses on the practice of these skills; and examines techniques to deal with the challenges of diversity in groups.

 In the upper division baccalaureate degree category, 3 semester hours in Social Sciences, Social Work, Addiction Counseling, Psychology, Mental Health, or Counseling (8/18).